 Vegetation of the Carolinas.
 I have always been fascinated by the patterns of vegetation and biodiversity across landscapes.
 The Carolinas are remarkably diverse and the factors responsible for the vegetation of the region are poorly understood.
 In 1988, I established a collaboration to systematically document the natural vegetation of the Carolinas.
 Subsequently we have acquired and databased over 10,000 vegetation plots covering most of the over 500 USNVC vegetation types of the Carolinas.
 The resulting data are summarized on our website (cvs.bio.unc.edu) for use by applied scientists and the general public.
 In addition, we provide digital tools for predicting the natural vegetation of sites to guide restoration efforts.

-Links to websites maintained by Prof. Peet and/or his research group:
+Links to websites maintained by Prof. Peet and his collaborators:

 Research in my laboratory is centered on the initial interactions of the plant pathogenic bacterium, Agrobacterium tumefaciens, with potential host cells.
 A. tumefaciens is a soil bacterium.
 Infections of wound sites of plants with this bacterium result in the formation of crown gall tumors.
 We are particularly interested in the initial attachment of the bacteria to plant host cells.
 This initial loose binding is required for bacterial virulence and T-DNA transfer to plant cells.
 Bacterial mutants which are unable to carry out this attachment are avirulent.
 We are currently engaged in cloning and sequencing the genes required for this attachment.
 Their expression is regulated by signals from the wounded plant tissue.
 We are characterizing the compounds which are involved in this signaling and the genes which are regulated.
 Our results suggest that there is an initial exchange of signals between the bacterium and the plant before the bacteria bind irreversibly to the plant and the transfer of T-DNA can begin.
 We are also interested in the plant receptor to which the bacteria bind.
 We have identified mutants of the plant Arabidopsis which appear to be unable to bind the bacteria and are in the process of identifying the plant genes and proteins involved in bacterial binding.